-Cleft lip and palate are two birth defects that affect the orofacial balance, the appearance and cause speech, feeding, and dental problems for children.
+cleft lip and cleft palate are two birth defects that affect the orofacial balance, the appearance and cause speech, feeding, and dental problems for children.
 In this article, a comprehensive explanation of these 2 defects and the treatment strategies are discussed.
 The emphasis is on orthodontic treatment to correct dental and jaw deformities after restorative, surgical procedures of lip and palate.

 How does cleft palate or lip occur?

 During the 6 to 10 weeks of pregnancy, the bones and tissues of the upper jaw, nose, and mouth develop in a way to fuse together to form the roof of the mouth with the upper lip.
 Clef occurs when this connection (fusion) fails.

 Cleft lip involves the upper lip or toward the nose or even the gum.
-The cleft palate mainly involves soft tissue or it can be on the hard palate, the roof of the mouth.
+The cleft lip and cleft palate mainly involves soft tissue or it can be on the hard palate, the roof of the mouth.

-These cleft conditions can be on one side of the mouth (unilateral) or on two sides of the mouth (bilateral), but these clefts are in 3 following forms:
+These conditions can be on one side of the mouth (unilateral) or on two sides of the mouth (bilateral), but these clefts are in 3 following forms:

 - Cleft lip mostly happens in males